-The Solar Rating & Certification Corporation (ICC-SRCC) is an ISO/IEC 17065-accredited third-party certification body with programs for the certification and performance rating of solar heating and cooling products.
-ICC-SRCC’s OG-100 and OG-300 certifications and ratings are accepted throughout North America.
-ICC-SRCC’s well-known Standard 100 and 300 are specified by dozens of incentive programs, regulations and laws at the local, state and federal levels, and building codes.
-ICC-SRCC also provides listing programs that assist code enforcement professionals to determine whether solar heating and cooling products comply with codes and applicable standards.
+The Solar Rating & Certification Corporation (ICC-SRCC) is an ISO/IEC 17065-accredited third-party certification body specializing in solar heating and cooling products.
+ICC-SRCC’s certifications, ratings and listings are accepted throughout North America.
+ICC-SRCC’s consensus standards are referenced by specified by incentive programs, regulations, legislation and building codes.
+ICC-SRCC also provides listings for solar products that used by many code enforcement professionals.

 The modern solar industry was founded in 1974, following an oil embargo.
 In the years that followed, energy in all its forms became a national priority.
 Commercial and residential solar systems were available on a limited regional basis, but public acceptance and adoption was slow at first.
 Interest in solar grew, and it soon became evident that there was a need for a national program for the testing and rating of the products.
 Such a program would check compliance with minimum safety and durability requirements, and determine standardized performance ratings.